JorisPaarde/ICanBan/README.md

 ### Mockup

--  The mockup of this site was made in Figma.
+-  The mockup design of this site was made in Figma.
 U can view it [here](https://www.figma.com/file/y5LdwdHOZVvlOjnidnMRb4/ICanBan?node-id=0%3A1)

 ![Icanban mockup image](readme-images/mockup-design.jpg)